tencentcloudstack/terraform-provider-tencentcloud/website/docs/r/emr_cluster.html.markdown

 				- NOT_NEED_MASTER_WAN: Indicates that it is not turned on.
 				By default, the cluster Master node internet is enabled.
 * `resource_spec` - (Optional) Resource specification of EMR instance.
+* `sg_id` - (Optional, ForceNew) The ID of the security group to which the instance belongs, in the form of sg-xxxxxxxx.

 The `resource_spec` object supports the following: